Alpha1121/Bill-splitting-app/README.md

 groceries, and planning out what all stuff to buy.
 However, that led me to think how my room-mates, and I would go shopping and it was even more tedious to split the bill between us after one of us payed(as there were things only some of us used) This led me to the idea of building an app that splits the amount between users based on the products they specifically use.
+*phase 4* :

+- Users Class uses ProductsList class to store information on which products the user is using and the ProductsList Class uses Users Class to store information on which product uses which users.